alisha17/ensemble_search/README.md

 To test the application:

-1. Write unit tests using pytest to mock the api and validate the input and response of the api (testing the routes).
+1. Write unit tests using pytest to mock the API and validate the input and response of the API (testing the routes).

 2. If the production database is very large, it is best to create a new mock database with limited values to test the routes.

 3. To automate the testing, the use of CI pipelines is essential.
-Using a framework like CircleCI, Jenkins, Concourse etc., the tests can be automated to run on each build.
+By using a framework like CircleCI, Jenkins, Concourse etc., the tests can be automated to run on each build.